 In it important to note that FMD is currently the only exotic disease that would trigger a national livestock standstill.
 The reason for that is FMD is highly, highly contagious, and so the best way to stop the spread of it is by stopping the movement of animals.
 The plan for the national livestock standstill has been agreed by federal, state and territory governments and industry representative organisations.
 The plan was developed in non-outbreak times to ensure a quick and effective response can be implemented to an emergency animal disease incident such as an outbreak of FMD.

 Who calls the standstill?

-The group with the authority to put a national livestock standstill in place under the AUSVETPLAN is the National Management Group.
-The decision would be based on advice from the Consultative Committee on Emergency Animal Diseases.
+A national livestock standstill is a result of all jurisdictions, in aggregate, applying jurisdictional livestock standstills through relevant state or territory legislation.
+The decision to declare a national livestock standstill will be made by the National Management Group (NMG), on the advice of the CCEAD.
 These groups are the national government-industry committees which are convened during emergency animal disease outbreaks to ensure rapid decisions are made for effective responses.

 What species are affected by the standstill?

 Pigs, cattle, sheep, goats, deer, camelids (alpaca, llama, camels), bison, buffalo and some zoo animals will be prohibited from starting a new journey in a national livestock standstill.